-As two very small schools (with 2 children and around 30 - 40 children respectively) we have mixed age classes.
+As two very small schools (with 3 children and around 30 - 40 children respectively) we have mixed age classes.
 To ensure the best possible curriculum for the children in our schools, we have adapted a creative and flexible approach to our planning.
 The children from Holy Island travel to Lowick when the tides allow and stay and work at the school on Holy Island when the causeway is closed.
 The curriculum planning runs across both schools for continuity of their education and experiences.
 The Holy Island teacher works across both schools to support this process.
 The children from Lowick also visit Holy Island school regularly as part of this shared experience.

 We are aware of our position in a rural, coastal and sometimes isolated part of the country where our children are predominantly (although not exclusively) of white British heritage.
-Opportunities to travel more widely, which were already fairly limited, have become more so since the Covid pandemic and subsequent restrictions and lockdowns.
-Our curriculum offer therefore needs to allow our children opportunities to think about and experience the wider world through creative planning and content, trips and visits.
+Opportunities to travel more widely have become more limited since the Covid pandemic and subsequent restrictions and lockdowns.
+However, as this begins to ease we commit to returning to taking children to visit key places including museums, gardens and places of interest in both Edinburgh and Newcastle as well as beyond.
+We also need to take advantage of opportunities online to 'explore the world'.
+Our curriculum, therefore, needs to allow our children opportunities to think about and experience the wider world through creative planning and content, supplemented with carefully planned trips, experiences and visits.
 This includes awareness and respect for diversity on all counts.
-As a church schools we are aware of the importance of embedding our values through everything we do in school including through planning our curriculum.
+As church schools, we are aware of the importance of embedding our values through everything we do in school including through planning our curriculum.